How to enable private browsing on any device: iPhone, Android or Windows

 Private browsing on Android smartphones, tablets and Chromebooks

 Android uses Google Chrome as its default web browser.
-To enable a private browsing session on devices using this OS, you need to know that Google Chrome calls its private browsing mode Incognito Mode.
+To enable a private browsing session on devices using this OS, you need to locate its Incognito Mode.

 Private browsing on iOS (iPhone, iPod, iPad and iPad Pro)